Call us now:

 Chanote: the strongest legal title in Thailand

-In this aspect the Chanote in Thailand is therefore a product of the highest legal certainty, of which entry in a public register system and its existence in this register can be seen by anyone who wants to have confirmation of the rights which can be based upon the respective piece of land.
+In this aspect, the Chanote in Thailand therefore represents the highest level of legal certainty, as the system enters it into a public register and keeps it available for anyone who wants to confirm the rights associated with the respective piece of land.

 Chanote compared to other titles

-The Nor Sor 2 allows the holder to occupy and use land temporarily with the possibility of obtaining a more secure title in the future.
-However, it is very restrictive and does not allow the transfer or registration of leases or mortgages.
+The Nor Sor 2 allows the holder to occupy and use land temporarily and provides the possibility of obtaining a more secure title in the future.
+However, it imposes strict limitations and does not allow the holder to transfer the land or register leases or mortgages.

-The Nor Sor 3 is widely used and recognises a right of use, but its boundaries are unclear.
-It has not been officially surveyed and is not supported by geodetic data, which often leads to boundary disputes.
+The Nor Sor 3 is widely used and recognises a right of use, but it does not clearly define its boundaries.
+Authorities have not officially surveyed it and do not support it with geodetic data, which often leads to boundary disputes.

-The Nor Sor 3 Gor offers a more solid form of property rights, with more accurate mapping and partial surveying.
-It is accepted in many property transactions and can be used as a basis for applying for a Chanote.
+The Nor Sor 3 Gor offers a more solid form of property rights, includes more accurate mapping, and reflects partial surveying.
+People accept it in many property transactions and can use it as a basis to apply for a Chanote.

-The Nor Sor 3 Khor is issued following a detailed topographical survey and includes mapped boundaries that are almost as accurate as those in the Chanote.
-However, until this conversion is complete, it does not offer the same level of protection and enforceability as a registered Chanote.
+Authorities issue the Nor Sor 3 Khor following a detailed topographical survey and include mapped boundaries that are almost as accurate as those in the Chanote.
+However, until the owner completes this conversion, it does not offer the same level of protection and enforceability as a registered Chanote.

 What kind of title is the Chanote of Thailand?

-The issuance and validity of the Chanote in Thailand are governed by several provisions of the Land Code B.E.
-2497 (1954).
-Ownings land also Section 3 of the code the ownership of land can be claimed only if the land has be purchased according to the rule set by the code, In particular, the Chanote title should be used.
-Section 4 bis strengthens this right by stating that any transfer of ownership of land subject of a Chanote shall be subject to a written deed registered with the appropriate Land Office.
+Several provisions of the Land Code B.E.
+2497 (1954) govern the issuance and validity of the Chanote in Thailand.
+Section 3 of the Code also governs land ownership and allows ownership claims only when a person purchases land according to the rules set by the Code.
+In particular, the Chanote title serves as the required form.
+Section 4 bis strengthens this right by stating that parties must complete any transfer of ownership of land subject to a Chanote through a written deed and must register it with the appropriate Land Office.

-The procedure of issuing is conducted under a ministerial regulation stipulating the requirement of surveyor who receives the land from the map for registration in relation to the survey, land registration, negotiation with any neighboring third party and publication in the Royal Gazette.
-Should a dispute arise, the Chanote in Thailand is regarded as conclusive evidence by the Thai Courts under Articles 1298 to 1304 of the Thai Civil and Commercial Code relating to property rights, including right of ownership and method and form of transfer.
+A ministerial regulation governs the issuance procedure and stipulates the requirements for the surveyor, who receives the land from the map for registration in relation to the survey, conducts land registration, negotiates with any neighboring third party, and ensures publication in the Royal Gazette.
+If a dispute arises, Thai courts regard the Chanote in Thailand as conclusive evidence under Articles 1298 to 1304 of the Thai Civil and Commercial Code, which regulate property rights, including rights of ownership and the methods and forms of transfer.

 Get expert legal guidance.